Superpat/ancientreligions/ACR_Changelog.md

 - Merges Irish history changes from CK2 3.2.1

+Celtic:

+- Fixed a bug where the headhunter and living legend events could fire seemingly simultaneously.

 Promethean:

 - Fixes bug that caused an event to be fired ~13,000 times after the First Academy is restored.